neurobagel/documentation/docs/user_guide/annotation_tool.md

 1. Create a card for each assessment or instrument represented in your data by clicking :fontawesome-solid-circle-plus: and then selecting the name of the assessment from the dropdown list.
     - If no suitable match exists, the available standardized vocabulary likely cannot currently represent your assessment.
-        - To avoid incomplete annotations, un-map the column(s) corresponding to the missing assessment from the "Assessment tool" standardized variable using the :octicons-x-circle-fill-16: button in the overview card.
+    - To avoid incomplete annotations, un-map any column(s) corresponding to missing assessments from the "Assessment tool" standardized variable using the :octicons-x-circle-fill-16: button in the overview card.
 2. Select the column(s) that describe each assessment, grouping together related columns as needed, using the dropdown on the respective assessment card.
     - You can check remaining, ungrouped columns in the overview on the right.

-### 3. Value Annotation
+## 3. Value Annotation
 ![Annotation tool value annotation step screenshot](../imgs/annotate/value_annotation.png)

 The left sidebar displays the standardized variables that are represented in your tabular data, along with the column names that have been mapped to those variables.